b4ux1t3/adventofcode2015/day3/README.md

 Feel free to mess around with different files.

 `input.copy` is a copy of the original input file which allows you to mess around with `input` without losing the original solution.

-If you want to run part two of day one, simply enter 1 as a command line argument when running `sphericalhouses`.

-Example:

-`./sphericalhouses 1`